-The Strategic Plan excludes any consideration of CPDFN's Treaty and Aboriginal Rights, traditional land use or culture, and prioritizes activities that are incongruent with CPDFN's current and continued ability to exercise its Treaty and Aboriginal Rights, traditional land uses, and culture.
+The Strategic Plan excludes any consideration of ACFN's Treaty and Aboriginal Rights, traditional land use or culture, and prioritizes activities that are inconsistent with ACFN's current and continued ability to exercise its Treaty and Aboriginal Rights, traditional land uses, and culture.
 Specific examples include, but are not limited to:

-11. Alberta's statement of commitment to optimizing the economic potential of the resource and general endorsement of the prioritization of development of the oil sands above all else (pages 14-15).
+- 11. Alberta's statement of commitment to optimizing the economic potential of the resource and general endorsement of the prioritization of development of the oil sands above all else (pages 14-15). - 12.
+The Regional Vision presented on pages 22-23 where developing oil sands reserves are prioritized above all else, and there is no goal to protect Treaty and Aboriginal rights, traditional land use and culture.

-- 12. The Regional Vision presented on pages 22-23 where developing oil sands reserves are prioritized above all else, and there is no goal to protect Treaty and Aboriginal rights, traditional land use and culture. - 13.
-The inadequate role given to Aboriginal peoples in implementing sub plans under a regional plan that does not include their Treaty and Aboriginal Rights, traditional land use and culture i.e. see pages 23 and 69.
+- 13. The peripheral/token role given to Aboriginal peoples in implementing sub plans under a regional plan that does not include their Treaty and Aboriginal Rights, traditional land use and culture i.e. see pages 23 and 69.
 The opportunity to provide information does not translate into any government commitment to take actions or require decision makers to exercise their functions in a manner consistent with the continued ability of Aboriginal Peoples to exercise Treaty and Aboriginal rights, engage in traditional land use, practice their culture or to access, peacefully use and occupy their reserve lands. - 14.
 Page 23 explicitly contemplates future mine development in the Richardson conservation area, which is the Richardson Backcountry "if approvals are granted in the future for a mining development in the new Richardson PLART. . ." or park "the boundaries for this area will be re-examined, if deemed necessary and acceptable as a result of the regulatory review for the mining development". - 15.
-Inadequate land designated for the Dillon Wilderness Area. - 16.
-Inadequate lands south of Fort McMurray designated as Conservation Areas - 17.
-Page 25 Strategic Directions for the region clearly oil sand development is expected and encouraged as being the dominant activity in the region. - 18.
-Page 26 Encouraging Timely and Progressive Reclamations section reclamation required only to an equivalent land capability (rather than to a state consistent with aboriginal traditional land use and the exercise of Treaty Rights), to date this approach has not mitigated impacts on traditional land use in the oil sands. - 19.
-Page 27 "Managing Air, Water and Biodiversity, and Minimizing Land Disturbance" there is no management framework including limits, triggers and thresholds for Aboriginal and Treaty Rights and traditional land use. - 20.
-Page 29 "Creating New Conservation Areas" areas were not created or set aside to be consistent with Aboriginal and Treaty rights practice and Traditional Land use, despite CPDFN's submission. - 21.
-Page 29-30 Development that is incompatible with the exercise of CPDFN' Aboriginal and Treaty rights practice is still allowed in conservation areas. - 22.
-Page 30 areas will be managed to provide "low impact backcountry recreation opportunities and nature based tourism products and services" without any mechanism for consideration of the increased direct and adverse impacts such activities will have upon CPDFN.
-Restrictions on motorized vehicles will impact Treaty rights exercise if put in place without regard to the needs of CPDFN members. - 23.
-Page 32 Providing New Recreation and Tourism Opportunities "these areas will be managed to . . . ensure quality recreational experience." - 24.
-Page 33 Existing tenures honoured.
-Access to water resources and associated allocation and disposal infrastructure permitted.
-Government will consider new surface access through these areas.
-No consideration of existing Treaty rights.
-In PLART's industrial development activities will continue while impacts on recreation and tourism features will be minimized.
-No goal of minimizing impacts on CPDFN's Treaty and Aboriginal Rights, traditional land uses and culture.
+Page 25 Strategic Directions for the region clearly oil sand development is expected and encouraged as being the dominant activity in the region. - 16.
+Page 26 Encouraging Timely and Progressive Reclamations section reclamation required only to an equivalent land capability (rather than to a state consistent with aboriginal traditional land use and the exercise of Treaty Rights), to date this approach has not mitigated impacts on traditional land use in the oil sands. - 17.
+Page 27 "Managing Air, Water and Biodiversity, and Minimizing Land Disturbance" there is no management framework including limits, triggers and thresholds for Aboriginal and Treaty Rights and traditional land use. - 18.
+Page 29 "Creating New Conservation Areas" areas were not created or set aside to be consistent with Aboriginal and Treaty rights practice and Traditional Land use, despite ACFN's substantive submissions on same. - 19.
+Page 29-30 Development that is incompatible with the exercise of ACFN' Aboriginal and Treaty rights practice is still allowed in conservation areas.
+Currently almost all of the areas identified for the Richardson Wildland Provincial Park have existing metallic and industrial mineral tenures in the form of permits and the entire proposed Richardson public land area for recreation and tourism public use has existing metallic and industrial mineral tenures in the form of permits.
+4 - 20.
+Page 30 areas will be managed to provide "low impact backcountry recreation opportunities and nature based tourism products and services" without any mechanism for consideration of the increased direct and adverse impacts such activities will have upon ACFN.
+Restrictions on motorized vehicles will impact Treaty rights exercise if put in place without regard to the needs of ACFN members.